-- Have accounts and records been appropriately obtained and maintained to support the complete and accurate reporting of AFM, taking into consideration whether: - Finance has a central register of all applications and approvals; - all decisions for the AFM have been documented appropriately, including identifying the appropriation act under which each advance is made; - all accounts and records for the applications for the AFM have been adequately maintained: - Finance has effective processes in place to obtain assurance from entities over the completeness and accuracy of the information provided to Finance; - the underlying financial information in relation to the AFM supports the description of the purpose for each amount advanced under the AFM as described in the relevant Determinations (as registered on legislation.gov.au) and the Finance Minister's weekly AFM media releases; and - the Finance Minister's weekly AFM media releases present complete and accurate information about the Determinations made in the relevant week. - Are the controls related to the Department of Finance's administration of AFM suitably designed, implemented and operating effectively to achieve appropriate approval, recording and reporting of AFM during the period, taking into consideration whether: - Finance has guidance or a framework that communicates clearly to entities as to the requirements to apply for the AFM, and whether this was complete, accurate, and compliant with the criteria set out in the Annual Appropriation Acts; - Finance has an appropriate risk framework for the AFM; - existing controls are capable of addressing the identified risks effectively; - Finance has implemented and operated effective controls over the approval process to ensure applications for the AFM are only approved when applying entities provide sufficient information to support its compliance with the criteria set out in the Annual Appropriation Acts; and - the AFM approval process complied with the criteria set out in the Annual Appropriation Acts.
+- in the Determination (as registered on legislation.gov.au) and the Finance Minister's weekly AFM media release; and - the Finance Minister's weekly AFM media release presents complete and accurate information about the Determination made in the relevant week. - Are the controls related to the Department of Finance's administration of AFM suitably designed, implemented and operating effectively to achieve appropriate approval, recording and reporting of AFM during the period, taking into consideration whether: - the Department of Finance has guidance or a framework that communicates clearly to entities as to the requirements to apply for the AFM, and whether this was complete, accurate, and compliant with the criteria set out in the Annual Appropriation Acts; - the Department of Finance has an appropriate risk framework for the AFM; - existing controls are capable of addressing the identified risks effectively; - the Department of Finance has implemented and operated effective controls over the approval process to ensure applications for the AFM are only approved when applying entities provide sufficient information to support compliance with the criteria set out in the Annual Appropriation Acts; and - the AFM approval process complied with the criteria set out in the Annual Appropriation Acts.